 And as adults we often feel tired and a little resentful of all the things we have to get done, fed up that we’re not getting much help.
 And we can start ranting.

 But you can see how from that regular rage about how she was lazy, she took that into be who she is.
 That she wasn’t doing enough.
-That how she was being and feeling wasn’t OK.
 She felt shameful and scared around this feeling of not “being enough”.

-We all automatically do this.
-We all make conclusions about the experiences we live.
-And if repeated or strong enough, they can develop into trigger loops that trigger physical symptoms.
+Every person on the planet automatically does this.
+We all interpret and make conclusions about the experiences we live.
+And if they are repeated or strong enough, they can develop into trigger loops that trigger physical symptoms.

 And if we look closely, Alex is still doing this today.
 She is having trouble knowing that she has ever done enough.
 She never “feels” that she has done enough, and every day during her meal, her evening and her sleep time this message is going around in her head.